GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-cli/index.md

 #### When to use `injectManifest`

-You want more control over your service worker.
+- You want more control over your service worker.
-You want to precache files.
+- You want to precache files.
-You have more complex needs in terms of routing.
+- You need to customize routing and strategies.
-You would like to use your service worker with other API's (e.g. Web Push).
+- You would like to use your service worker with other platform features (e.g. [Web Push](https://developer.mozilla.org/docs/Web/API/Push_API)).

 #### When NOT to use `injectManifest`

-You want the easiest path to adding a service worker to your site.
+- You want the easiest path to adding a service worker to your site.

 ### `copyLibraries`